broadway/broadway/UPGRADE.md

+# Upgrade to 2.0

+## Concrete classes are made final.

+As it is no longer possible to extend these classes it is necessary to use composition for code reuse.

+## PHP 7

+Many interfaces have updated method signatures because of added (return) type hints.
+When implementing these interfaces the method signatures must adhere to the parent's signatures.

 # Upgrade to 1.0

 ## Symfony bundle, DBAL event store, Elasticsearch read models and saga are moved to separate repositories.